Jessica Folcker: Biography

-In 2000, two years after releasing her debut album, Jessica Folcker's second album came out, called Dino, nicknamed after one of her producers.
+In 2000, two years after releasing her debut album, Jessica's second album came out, called Dino, nicknamed after one of her producers.
 Besides Europe and Asia, Jessica wanted to conquer the US as well this time around.
 However, since many Americans pronounced her surname similar to "fucker", she decided to change her name to Folker instead, without the c.
-Jessica's first single from the album, To Be Able To Love, became a hit in the States, with a remix by DJ Jonathan Peters spending 10 weeks on the Billboard top 50 Dance Club Songs chart, and soon Jessica went on a club tour to New York and New Jersey.
+Jessica's first single from the album, To Be Able To Love, became a hit in the States, with a remix by DJ Jonathan Peters spending ten weeks on the Billboard top 50 Dance Club Songs chart, and soon Jessica went on a club tour to New York and New Jersey.

-Another of Jessica Folcker's songs – Lost Without Your Love – once again became the theme tune of another Korean film, Indian Summer.
+Another of Jessica's songs – Lost Without Your Love – once again became the theme tune of another Korean film, Indian Summer.
 Again, Jessica reached the top of the South Korean airplay chart.
 In April 2001, Jessica's song Miracles was chosen as the theme melody for the Dutch Fame Academy replica, Starmaker.
 Due to this, she decided to release the song as her second single from the album, her sixth in total.

 Jessica debuted in the Swedish national selection for the Eurovision Song Contest in 2005.
 In Melodifestivalen 2005, she performed Om natten.
-2006 she tried again, participating in the third semi final heat of Melodifestivalen 2006 on March 4 with the song When Love's Comin' Back Again.
-She failed, however, to qualify for the semi final.
+2006 she tried again, participating in the third semi final heat of Melodifestivalen 2006 on 4 March with the song When Love's Comin' Back Again.
+She failed, however, to qualify for the semi-final.
 She returned to Melodifestivalen 2014 together with Dr Alban where they both performed the duet Around the World, which placed 5th in the heat and did not qualify for the final.

-Comeback 2007
+2007 comeback

 Jessica worked in the studio on her fourth album since 2006.
-After working with several labels she is now signed with "Indie Label Cosmos Records."
-Her album was released in 2007 under the title Skin Close which had an Electronic/80's Pop-sound.
+After working with several labels she became signed with Indie Label Cosmos Records.
+Her album was released in 2007 under the title Skin Close which had an electronic/80's pop sound.
 It was her first English-record since 2000.
-The only song of the record that was released as a single was Snowflakes.
+The only song of the record that was released as a single was "Snowflakes".
 The album failed to make an impact on the public.